-The University offers a wide choice of graduate degrees: Master of Arts in Biblical Languages (MABL); Master of Arts in Christian Counseling (MACC); Master of Arts in Psychology (MAP); Master of Arts in Theological Studies (MATS); Master of Education (MEd); Master of Fine Arts (MFA); Master of Liberal Arts (MLA); Master of Business Administration (MBA); Master of International Business (MIB); Master of Science in Human Resources Management (MS-HRM); and the Master of Science in Management (MS-MGMT).
+The University offers a wide choice of graduate degrees: Master of Arts in Biblical Languages (MABL); Master of Arts in Christian Counseling (MACC); Master of Arts in Psychology (MAP); Master of Arts in Philosophy (MAPhil); Master of Arts in Theological Studies (MATS); Master of Education (MEd); Master of Fine Arts (MFA); Master of Liberal Arts (MLA); Master of Business Administration (MBA); Master of International Business (MIB); Master of Science in Human Resources Management (MS-HRM); and the Master of Science in Management (MS-MGMT).
 We also offer certification in the following areas: Alternative Certification Program (ACP); Licensed Professional Counselor (LPC); and Licensed Specialist in School Psychology (LSSP).
 Graduate admissions are handled by the Graduate School.
 Applicants for graduate degrees must submit the following credentials:

-1. Application for Admission to Graduate Program
+1. Application for Admission to Graduate School

 The prospective student must seek admission to The Graduate School in order to pursue graduate studies.
 Application and all details may be found online at www.hbu.edu/Grad-Apply.
-Letters of recommendation are required in support of the program application in addition to a current resume.
+Recommendation Forms are required in support of the program application in addition to a current resume.
 Some programs require an essay or goal statement.
 See individual program requirements for further details.
-An undergraduate degree from a regionally accredited institution is required for admission to all graduate programs.
+An undergraduate degree from a regionally accredited institution is accepted for admission to all graduate programs.
+However, the University will consider undergraduate degrees from other institutions on a case-by-case basis.